BlueBrain/projectionizer/v2/README.md

 # Configuration file
 CommonParams lists params than are common to all tasks.
 - circuit_config: the CircuitConfig absolute path.
 - geometry: the region geometry.
-Currently supports ('hex' (for hexagonal) and 's1hl' for S1 Hindlimb region).
+Currently supports ('hex' (for hexagonal) and 's1hl' for S1 Hindlimb region, 's1' for current s1 defined in NSETM-94).
 - n_total_chunks: in order to prevent RAM from exploding, the computation is splitted into chunks.
 This is the number of chunks.

 # Algorithm